 4. Pre Built Packages

-Most patching systems now provide pre built packages such as, adobe reader, java, flash, browser updates.
-The packages is usual tested and configured to silently install.
+Most patching systems now provide pre built packages such as adobe reader, java, flash, browser updates.
+The packages are usually tested and configured to silently install.
 This is a huge time saver.
 This eliminates the need to download, create a custom package and run it through some testing.

 5. Detailed Reports

 To stay on top of your systems you need detailed reports.
-Some helpful reports include: top vulnerable systems, top missing patches, systems that need rebooted to complete, and being able to report on specific patches.
+Some helpful reports include top vulnerable systems, top missing patches, systems that need to be rebooted to complete, and being able to report on specific patches.
 Pay attention to this one as not all products provide great reporting.

 6. Patch Status

 It’s helpful to quickly see how many systems are unpatched, missing updates, and systems that have failed.
 Some systems provide a compliance report that shows your most vulnerable systems.

 7. Email notifications